The Nature of Love

 Most of us think of love as that feeling of affection and attachment we experience for another person.

 But is love just a feeling?
 Or is there more to it?
 In this article, we explore how SmartLoving understands the Nature of Love.

 The Experience of Love

 For example, some people feel close and connected when they can physically touch the other person.
 Others demonstrate love through words of affirmation or affection, acts of service or thoughtfulness, or by spending time in intimate conversation.
 Still others feel deeply loved and connected through eye contact or other body language.

 Love – a choice, a gift of self

-In our culture, ‘love’ is generally seen to be a ‘feeling’.
-We fall into love and we fall out of it.
-Love is something that just happens to us; we can’t help falling in and out of love.
-In fact, ‘love’ is a choice.
-True love is a conscious, deliberate choice to make a gift of yourself to your spouse.
+In our culture, ‘love’ is generally seen to be a feeling.
+We ‘fall’ into love and we ‘fall’ out of it; love is something that just happens to us – we can’t help falling in and out of love.
+It’s a feeling over which we have no control… so the culture tells us.